Dog Breed Detector

 Unziping directories

-Keep in mind: In this tutorial, we show only one of the options for dealing with this problem.
-Depending on the system and the program used, the options may differ.
+Keep in mind: This tutorial shows only one of the ways to deal with this problem.
+Depending on your system and the program you are using, the options may be different.

 # Adding the dataset

-In the Dataset section of the One Step AI menu, click Add new dataset and create a new collection called my_dogs.
+In the Owned datasets section, click Add new dataset and create a new collection named my_dogs.

 Create dataset